Iftikhar Ahmad (barrister): Early life

-Iftikhar Ahmed was born on the 5th of May, 1949 in Peshawar.
+Iftikhar Ahmad was born on 5 May 1949 in Peshawar.
 At a young age in the 1960s, he started out as a TV Drama Actor on PTV or Pakistan Television.

 Military experience

-1968 - At the age of 19, he passed out from Pakistan Military Academy as a distinguished cadet, joining the Frontier Force Regiment.
+At the age of 19, he passed out from Pakistan Military Academy as a distinguished cadet, joining the Frontier Force Regiment.

 1971 - Fought the war as a combatant in Sylhet and Bhairab Bazar.
 Named in battle in Military records.
 Remained a Highly Graded Officer throughout service with an Exceptional Military Training record.

 1971 - 1973 - Prisoner of War in India for a 2 1/2-year period.

 1977 - As a Major, studied French language in Islamabad and obtained Diploma in French Language.

 1978 - During turmoil of General Zia's Martial Law, resigned as a protest against the Martial Law, upholding his constitutional oath to defend the Constitution of Pakistan.

 1988 - Upon return from exile, remained incarcerated by military for 11 months.
 Court Martial trial resulted in guilty verdict on Desertion charges.
 Death sentence approved by General Zia-ul-Haq.
 This was overturned on appeal, as was conviction, resulting in release from Adiala Jail in 1989.